THE OBJECTIVES OF THE AMERICAN CRIMINAL JUSTICE ASSOCIATION - LAMBDA ALPHA EPSILON

 At the start of each fall and spring semester, letters of invitation are sent to qualifying students.

-If you have coursework (five years old or older) that might be keeping you from qualifying, contact Jackie Cruz firstname.lastname@example.org.
+If you have coursework (five years old or older) that might be keeping you from qualifying, contact Jackie Montemayer firstname.lastname@example.org.

 Stay up-to-date with PTK events

 If you are a Phi Theta Kappa member and are not receiving information via email, please let us know.
-Simply email Jackie Cruz, advisor, at email@example.com with your KCC email address and you will be placed on the mailing list.
+To be placed on the mailing list, email Jackie Cruz, advisor, at email@example.com with your KCC email address.

 The Psychology Club creates an environment that fosters high levels of understanding about the field of psychology and its respective principles.
 We aim to connect students with other schools and psychology professionals in order to maximize each student’s academic pursuit, giving them the necessary edge to enhance their critical thinking skills and understanding of psychological perspectives.